shradhanjalipradhan/shradhanjalipradhan.github.io/README.md

 - Spearheaded the development of a cutting-edge solution for the Kaggle competition aimed at automating the detection and removal of personally identifiable information (PII) from student writing.
 - Orchestrated meticulous data preprocessing to standardize and refine the textual data, ensuring optimal performance of subsequent algorithms.
 - Leveraged advanced techniques such as Named Entity Recognition (NER) and machine learning models to accurately identify and categorize PII entities within the text.
-- Implemented robust rule-based filtering and pattern matching algorithms to effectively remove sensitive information while preserving the integrity and coherence of the educational content.
+- Implemented robust rule-based filtering and pattern-matching algorithms to effectively remove sensitive information while preserving the integrity and coherence of the educational content.
 - Demonstrated exceptional proficiency in testing, refining, and fine-tuning the developed solution, resulting in a high-performing system poised to make a significant impact in the realms of privacy protection and educational data utilization.

 ## Additional Information